 “Overall, it’s just everything—from the color, the lights, and the spirit—the spirit is very positive.
 Very, very positive.
 And the ending!
 The ending is basically they were all saved, right?”
 Neggaz said.
 The final piece among the songs, stories, ethnic and folk dances in Shen Yun‘s performance depicts an ancient Chinese legend about the Creator and His return to earth to help mankind.

-“That’s the part we didn’t want to end,” said Neggaz’s companion, Rich Chiovitti.
+“That’s the part we didn’t want to end,” said Neggaz’s friend, Rich Chiovitti.
 “We were like ‘We have to go?
 Okay, fine, we will go, on our own.
 But next time we will be here.'”
 Chiovitti and Neggaz attended Shen Yun on March 13, 2020, in Venice, Florida.

 “This is why the songs and of course the performances were so aligned because the song was about those who will be saved and in the end, you see God in the background and everything is fine,” Neggaz added, drawing a connection between two of the roughly 20 vignettes in Shen Yun, all of which are based on authentic Chinese cultural beliefs and designed to revive traditional Chinese culture, which was steeped in divinely-inspired practices and convictions such as Buddhism and Daoism.

 “Right now I teach a course on the Mongols,” Neggaz said, “So I was really interested in the aspect of the performance of Mongolia.
 With all the traditional horses, and steppe life, and nomadic aspect.”
 As Shen Yun’s artists breathe new life into traditional Chinese culture, they draw inspiration from ancient dynasties, historical legends, and the many ethnic groups that made up the Middle Kingdom.